- Avocados need around 15 times more water than apples need to grow

 Which country exports the most avocados?

 Mexico exports the most avocados, accounting for around 55%–60% of global exports.
-Peru is the second-largest exporter of avocados, making up around 22% of global exports.
-This is followed by Chile, Kenya, and South Africa.
+Colombia is the second-largest followed by Peru and Indonesia.

 Country | Avocado export quantities (in tonnes) |